pelias/query/README.md

 - a method of composing complex queries from smaller components
 - a way of testing/debugging and re-using queries across repos/forks.

-The general API design should be familiar to those who have used an MVC-type framework before.
+The composition workflow should be very familiar to any who have used an MVC-type framework before.

 ### Variables